 Where to Buy the Diva Cup

-You can pick the Diva Cup up in almost any major grocery or convenience store, but you can also get it online:
+You can pick the Diva Cup up in almost any major grocery or convenience store, but you can also get it online on Amazon or Ebay.
+I recommend Ebay since prices tend to be cheapest, and it helps you avoid Amazon, which isn’t the most sustainable company.

-You might also consider the Athena Cup ($16), the Lunette Cup ($27), or the Lena Cup ($25).
+You might also consider the Athena Cup, the Lunette Cup, or the Lena Cup.
 I’ve only used the Diva Cup, so I can’t say much about the others, but they’re supposed to be less rigid than the Diva Cup, and are less likely to stain since they’re not clear.
+You can also find these on eBay or the retailer’s site, but feel free to use Amazon to read the reviews 🙂

 I hope you found this post helpful, and let me know if you have any questions!